 Your feet are heading the land of the Incas, Peru.
 You have made fantastic choice for family vacations: ancient history to explore, exotic food for your taste buds, music to fall in love with and amazing nature to appreciate.
 But, wait a second!
-Before getting into your plane, View Peru wants to share information about what to bring, health and more for your family tour!
+Before getting into your plane, View Latin America wants to share information about what to bring, health and more for your family tour!
 Let’s go!

 What is Peru like?

 Located in the west coast of South America, Peru is one of the growing holiday destination for family tours.
 Destinations and activities range from swimming with sea lions in the Pacific Ocean, climbing by the Andean mountains or navigate on the Amazonas River.
 Our currency is the Nuevo Sol, and we are about 33 million people in the country.

 Peru has climates for everyone to enjoy.
 Lima, the capital, is next to the sea, where you can enjoy a sunny weather during summer with your family, this is from December to late February.
 Temperature varies from 16°C (61°F) to 20°C (68°F) in winter and from 18°C (64°F) to 27°C (81°F) during summer.
 As you get higher, the Andean mountains will arise and the weather gets colder.
 Most southern cities like Cuzco or Puno have colder temperatures, ranging from -5°C (23°F) to 19°C (66°F) during winter, and 3°C (37.5°F) to 22°C (72°F) in summer.
 Destinations in the jungle side like Iquitos or Puerto Maldonado are quite hot cities with annual temperatures ranging from 20°C (68°F) to 32°C (90°F).